-1. Employment :- Small scale Industries are second largest employers of human resources after Agriculture.
+- 1. Employment :- Small scale Industries are second largest employers of human resources after Agriculture.
 It has 95% of the industrial unit in the country.
-These enterprises are labour intensive and labour is available in abundant amount is rural areas of India.

-- 2. Variety of product :- Small scale Industries produce an enormous Variety of goods e.g. ready-made garments, stationery, soaps, Leather's goods Plastic and rubber goods. - 3.
+These enterprises are labour intensive and labour is available in abundant amount is rural areas of India. - 2.
+Variety of product :- Small scale Industries produce an enormous variety of goods.
+Eg. ready-made garments, stationery, soaps, Leather's goods Plastic and rubber goods. - 3.
 Export :- The share of product from SSI is 45% of total export from India So it earn valuable foreign exchange and solve the problem of balance t payment - 4.
-Balance regional development :- S.S.I. can be set any where in the country.
-They use local resources, Less capital and simple technology. - 5.
-Complementary to large scale Industries: S.S.I supply various types of components spare parts. tools etc which are required by large scale enterprises. - 6.
-Low cost of production :- S.S.I. also enjoy the advantage of low oust of production because they used local resources in their product. - 7.
+Balanced regional development :- SSI can be set any where in the country.
+They use local resources, less capital and simple technology. - 5.
+Complementary to large scale Industries :- SSI supply various types of components spare parts, tools etc. which are required by large scale enterprises. - 6.
+Low cost of production :- SSI also enjoy the advantage of low cost of production because they use local resources in their product. - 7.
 Quick and timely decision: Due to the small size of the organization quick and timely decisions can be taken without consulting many people. - 8.
-Development of entrepreneurship :- S.S.I. provide opportunity of young men and women to start their own business.
+Development of entrepreneurship :- SSI provide opportunity to young men and women to start their own business.